timescale/promscale/docs/downsampling.md

     GROUP BY time_bucket('1 hour', time), series_id
 ```

 For more information on continuous aggregates and all their options, refer to the [documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/continuous-aggregates/).
 This continuous aggregate can now be queried via SQL.
-To make it possible to query the data with PromQL, we have to register it with Promscale as a PromQL metric view:
+To make it possible to query the data with PromQL, we have to register it with Promscale as a metric view:

 ```
 SELECT register_metric_view('public', 'node_memfree_1hour');